Atabrrrk/Console-RPG-Game/README.md

 # Console-RPG-Game
-A basic console game developed for fun University/College level assignment for deeper understanding of concepts of OOP
+A basic console game developed for fun.
+University/College level assignment for deeper understanding of concepts of OOP